-Ultimate Texas Hold’Em is a Poker style game where you don’t have to fold until you’ve seen all of the community cards!
+Ultimate Texas Hold’Em is a Poker game where you don’t have to fold until you’ve seen all of the community cards!

-To play, place a wager in both the Ante and Blind playing areas – these wagers must be of equal value to be valid.
+Place a wager in both the Ante and Blind playing areas – these wagers must be of equal value to be valid.